parvathybinu/parvathyrepo/README.md

 # parvathyrepo
-created for project
+Created for project.
-they dont folloew trends..they set them
+//They dont follow trends..they set them